francesco11112/new_repository1/README.md

 ```
 ## Solr-exporter

-Start the Prometheus server on all three nodes listening on http://localhost:9854.
+Start the Solr-exporter on all three nodes listening on http://localhost:9854.

 ```bash
 #  cd /opt/solr/solr-8.11.4/contrib/prometheus-exporter